Your vehicle must meet the road vehicles regulations if you use it on the road.

 - follow the instructions for new registrations

 - fill in form V765 - ‘Application to register a vehicle under its original registration number’

 - get form V765 endorsed by a vehicle owners’ club

-- provide a recent photo of the vehicle and documentary evidence that links it to the original number - eg the original log book
+- provide a recent photo of the vehicle and documentary evidence that links it to the original number, for example the original log book (V5C)

 After you’ve applied

-DVLA will issue a V5C registration certificate and give you either:
+DVLA will issue a V5C and give you either:

-- the original registration number - if this happens, you won’t be allowed to transfer it or put it onto retention at a later date
+- the original registration number - if this happens, you will not be allowed to transfer it or put it onto retention at a later date

 - another number appropriate to the age of the vehicle - if this is a non-suffix or prefix number, it will also be non-transferable